Alternatives to Macro Tracking: Creative Ways to Help Clients Build Consistency

 - How much sleep do you get on average?

-These things also impact body composition and performance and can play a role in how quickly your client reaches their unique goal.
+These things also impact body composition and performance and can play a role in how quickly you reach your goal.

 Additional Ways to Build Consistency

-Outside of the alternatives to macro tracking presented above, you can provide your client with some additional goals and ways to build consistency over time.
-Just make sure that you’re not throwing TOO many things at them at once. ;)
+Outside of the alternatives to macro tracking presented above, you can set additional goals and ways to build consistency over time.

 Some other measurable goals to focus on could be: